brightway-lca/temporalis/README.rst

 Brightway2 temporalis
 =====================

-This package provides a dynamic (i.e. varying in time) LCA calculations for the `Brightway2 life cycle assessment framework <https://brightwaylca.org>`_. `Online documentation <http://temporalis.readthedocs.io/en/latest/>`_ is available, and the source code is hosted on `Bitucket <https://bitbucket.org/cmutel/brightway2-temporalis>`_.
+This package provides a dynamic (i.e. varying in time) LCA calculations package for the `Brightway2 life cycle assessment framework <https://brightwaylca.org>`_.

+`Online documentation <http://temporalis.readthedocs.io/en/latest/>`_ is available, and the source code is hosted on `Bitucket <https://bitbucket.org/cardosan/brightway2-temporalis>`_.